 The kakapo is an unusual bird.
-The world's largest parrot was common throughout its native New Zealand until predators hunted it to the brink of extinction.
+The world's largest parrot was once common throughout its native New Zealand until predators hunted it to the brink of extinction.
 Now the stocky green-and-yellow bird is critically endangered and lives only on four islands off the coast of New Zealand.
 It's the focus of a considerable conservation effort from the New Zealand Department of Conservation's Kakapo Recovery program.
-There are currently 211 known adult birds, each named and extensively monitored.
-That's a big jump from 1995, when there were only 51 known birds.

 From its funky facial hair to its elaborate courtship rituals, the kakapo is certainly special.
 Here are a dozen strange facts about this unique bird.